perericr/ddgrey/README.txt

 Configuration directives
 ========================
-Configuration is done in /etc/ddgrey/ddgrey.conf.
+Configuration is done in /etc/ddgrey/ddgrey.conf

 The only variables you usually need changing are:

 peer	hostname of cooperating ddgrey servers (usually on your other MX) service	"exim4" to follow exim4 log files

-Other possible variables:
+Other possible variables (default in parentesis):

 general
 -------